EOU Counseling Center Staff

 I was licensed as a Marriage and Family Therapist in California and had a private practice for several years where I had the fortunate opportunity of working with many families, kids (doing play therapy), couples, as well as individuals.
-I have been a licensed Psychologist in Oregon since 2002, and enjoy working with those who have experienced trauma and are struggling with various addictions, eating disorders, depression, anxiety, and relationship problems.
+I have been a licensed Psychologist in Oregon since 2002, and enjoy working with those who have experienced trauma and are struggling with various addictions, eating disorders, depression, anxiety, relationship problems, and spiritual wonderings.
 I thoroughly enjoy working with the college student population, which makes my job an ideal fit for me.

 I could share lots more about myself, so if you want to know more, feel free to ask when you visit the Counseling Center or see me around campus.